 There is one more important reason which is why tourists visit Ladghar Beach and that is it offers them the view of the dolphins that are there in the sea.

-But all this can wait, first let me tell you where Ladghar Beach is situated; well I am situated in Dapoli.
-I am separated from my neighbor the Karde beach with a rocky stretch and I am not a very big but I am rather a very small beach.
+But all this can wait, first let me tell you where Ladghar Beach is situated; well Ladghar Beach is situated in Dapoli.
+It is separated from a neighbor the Karde beach with a rocky stretch.
+Ladghar Beach is not very big but it is rather a very small beach.

 Its northern end has hillock where there is a ‘Datta Mandir’ located.
-Ladghar Beach can still hear the steps of the pious woman, who had build this temple of Gurudatta, on the advice of her Guru, over 100 years.
+Ladghar Beach can still hear the steps of the pious woman, who had to build this temple of Gurudatta, on the advice of her Guru, over 100 years.

-The people who come to Ladghar Beach to spend their holiday enjoy their time to the fullest with the help of the water scooters, and through Para-sailing.
+The people who come to Dapoli Ladghar Beach to spend their holiday enjoy their time to the fullest with the help of the water scooters, and through Para-sailing.

-The fishermen take the small boats or the ‘dinghies’ to the sea for business and during the evenings, the light in the dinghies gives the onlookers, who are there on me has a pleasant view.
+The fishermen take the small boats or the ‘dinghies’ to the sea for business and during the evenings, the light in the dinghies gives the onlookers, who are there on Ladghar Beach has a pleasant view.